acstll/chopped-redux/README.md

 Handling async stuff in vanilla Flux is a pain.
 In the beginning of Flux we were making API calls inside our Stores, that turned out to be a bad idea.
 So they came up with this pompous concept of Action Creators to confuse us all (at least for a while).
 [If you’re still confused, Action Creators are functions that return Actions, which are simply objects; so Action == plain object; Action Creator == function that creates an Action object.]
 Apparently no-one knows how to do this right.

 In Redux there’s middleware.
-The [thunk](https://github.com/gaearon/redux-thunk) middleware *transforms* an Action Creator (they call it “intent”) into an action object so you can literally dispatch a function, and your Action Creators look like this:
+The [thunk](https://github.com/gaearon/redux-thunk) middleware *transforms* an Action Creator into an action object so you can literally dispatch a function, and your Action Creators look like this:

 ```js
 function foo (bar) {